ZSTD Level Configuration for Spatial Files

 Production Configurations & Engine Integration

 Compression must be pinned explicitly at the writer layer.
-Engine-level defaults frequently override implicit settings, causing inconsistent archival footprints.
+Engine-level defaults frequently override implicit settings, producing inconsistent archival footprints across otherwise identical jobs.
+The configurations below target the balanced cold tier (level 11) and use realistic archive paths.

 import pyarrow.parquet as pq